dobanisola-scottlogic/scenario-2-20250908-093933/running-events.md

 ### Contestant Stub Project

 The stub contestant project needs to be available on the computers that attendees will use for development.
-If attendees bring their own laptops to the event, the stub project can be delivered as a Git repository or as a zip/tar archive.
+If attendees bring their own laptops to the event, the stub project can be delivered as a zip/tar archive.
 Both these methods are described below, or you can see the [README of the contestant subproject](contestant) for more details.

-#### As A Git Repository

-  1. From the root of this project, run:
-      ```bash
-      ./gradlew contestant:gitRepo
-      ```
-      This will extract the stub project into a git repository in the `contestant/build/gitRepo` subfolder.
-  2. Create an empty public project on public Git server (e.g. GitHub)
-  3. Add the repository created in step 2 as a remote to the repository created in step 1, and push.

-#### As A Zip/Tar
+####A Zip/Tar

    1. From the root of this project, run:
       ```bash